 We recently worked with a high-powered businesswoman.
 She was confident, articulate, intelligent and very well respected within her organisation.
 She had to present to senior decision makers on a daily basis, and that didn’t faze her one little bit.
-But put her on a stage to deliver a ‘formal’ presentation, and the shakes would start.
+But ask her to deliver a ‘formal’ presentation, and the shakes would start.
 First, shaky voice syndrome which then spread to her hands.
 This one area of her job revealed a massive chink in her confidence.

 You might wonder ‘why does my voice shake when I’m nervous?’
 It’s one of the most common speech anxiety symptoms.
 Many, many people suffer from a shaky voice and hands when nervous – and even shaky voice anxiety long before the presentation has begun.
 When our brain releases adrenaline, it increases our heart rate and causes shaky hands or voice, dry mouth and sweating.